 ‘Carlos Conceicao – a master of his craft and an absolute pleasure to work with.
 Michael Lyons – a rising star as a partner; warm and collaborative style, teamed with sharp intellect’

 Serco Group Plc

-A financial institution
+A global financial institution

 A major UK-based international bank

 - Represented NatWest in the FCA’s landmark first criminal prosecution of a UK bank under the Money Laundering Regulations 2007.

 - Advising Serco on the implementation of the DPA between Serco and the SFO.

 - Advising a UK financial services firm in relation to an investigation into historic cum-ex trading, including liaising with the FCA and HMRC.
 We are working on this matter together with our colleagues in Frankfurt who are conducting defence criminal proceedings in Germany.